JS-codev/portfolio/Projects/Data Science/File explain.md

 **Hypothesis statement:**
-- Does GPA affect no. of SAT test taken?
+- Does GPA affect SAT Score?

 **Step 1: Find good data set**
 - Data set can be found in Kaggle